What is a revocable living trust?

 What are the benefits of having a revocable living trust?

 The most common reason for creating a revocable living trust is to avoid the expense and delay of the probate process.
-If you own real estate in several different states, placing the real estate in a trust can avoid having to go through multiple probates.
+If you own homes or other real estate in several different states, placing the real estate in a trust can avoid having probates in each of the states in which you own real estate.
 A trust also provides a way for a successor trustee to assume responsibility for managing your assets if you become too ill or disabled to manage the assets yourself.
-If you become financially incapable and your money and property are not in a trust, a family member or friend may have to go to court to have a conservator appointed to manage your assets.
+If you become financially incapable and your money and property are not in a trust, a family member or another person who knows about your situation may have to go to court to have a conservator appointed to manage your assets.

 Are there disadvantages to having a revocable living trust?